ThanhNguyxn/the-stamp-office/README.md

 1. **Use full path:** `"C:\Program Files\Godot\Godot_v4.2-stable_win64.exe" --path game`
 2. **Add to PATH:** Add your Godot folder to system PATH, then restart terminal
 3. **Use editor:** Open `game/project.godot` in Godot Editor and press **F5**

+### No movement controls?

+This is intentional!
+The Stamp Office is a **desk workflow game** — you sit at your desk and process paperwork.
+There is no walking around.
+Use the keyboard shortcuts (1-4, A, D) or click the paper to interact.

 ---